CORONAVIRUS 2019 (COVID-19)

 If you are a Portal user, you may access and amend personal demographic information when logged into the Portal.
-If you would like to access, amend, erase, export, or object to or restrict the processing other Personal Information collected via our Services, you may submit a request to firstname.lastname@example.org or write to us at:
+If you would like to access, amend, erase, export, object to, restrict the processing, or other Personal Information collected via our Services or any other request as described below by state law, you may submit a request to firstname.lastname@example.org or write to us at:

 One Park Plaza